italian dessert recipes

 When I don't feel like going to the store - I add a tsp of white vinegar per each 1 cup of milk. *Poof* No gas wasted.

 NOPE!
-Yeah, I notice a lot of recipes listed in all recipes and other spots have those.
-But they are crap.
-And we'd never use them.
-And especially not here.
+Yeah, I notice a lot of recipes listed in all recipes and other spots have so many cakes using shortening.
+But they are crap for the most part.
+We just don't use shortening much (sometimes we do), but for the most part it's butter baby!

 Notice this is an "Italian CREAM cake recipe"?